divyajeettt/matplotlib-exploration/README.md

 ## Future Plans

-Although some of my other projects do use these features, it would ne nice to add the following to this repository:
+Although some of my other projects do use these features, it would be nice to add the following to this repository:
 - Add [subplots](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplot.html)
 - Add 3-dimensional paramtrized plotting